fbaumdicker/SpacerPlacer/README.md

    python spacerplacer.py @configs/config_workflow_example_listeria_monocytogenes
    ```
 "@" specifies that the following argument is the path to a config file.
 The example configs use example data found in "example_data" directory.
-You can use them as a template for your own input data.
+If you cloned the repository, you may run them to see if everything works as expected and to get an idea about the output
+and how you would like to structure your input.

 ## CRISPR orientation prediction
 SpacerPlacer allows to predict the insertion orientation of CRISPR arrays and thus, indirectly, the